blackbaud/mf-action-board/README.md

 ## Running end-to-end tests

 Run `npm e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.
+Before running the tests make sure you are serving the app via `npm start`.

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI use `npm run help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).